Siphiwe Mvuyane: Controversy

 Siphiwe Mvuyane was primarily in combat (during a period of low intensity warfare in South Africa) with the armed military wing of the ANC, Umkhonto we Sizwe (MK).
 He allegedly killed many undercover operatives of MK trained from Russia and other African countries.
 Mvuyane was allegedly a policeman by day (investigating normal criminal cases) and a paid assassin by night (killing ANC activists).
 In the Truth and Reconciliation Commission (TRC) reports, one of the applicants indicated that Mvuyane was a commander of killing squads on the East Coast of South Africa, the KwaZulu-Natal Province.
-It must be noted that Mvuyane's position as a commander of killings squads was a covert underhanded position.
+Mvuyane's position as a commander of killings squads was a covert underhanded position.
 The precision with which he carried out his assassinations (the precision that one would envisage in the engineering space) earned him promotion to the position of a commander of killing squads.

 When political violence reached epic proportions in the early 1990s, international investors and negotiators such as John Aitchison of the University of Natal in Pietermaritzburg and Kim Hodgson of the Inkatha Institute in Durban became worried at the pace at which black political leaders were dying that South Africa would be 'leaderless' by the time apartheid came to an end.
 Mvuyane was, to a certain extent, directly involved in that conflict, and was accused of shooting people without reasonable justification.
 These political killings created space for uneducated people to emerge as new leaders of the masses, as knowledgeable leaders were getting decimated.
 The situation also made it difficult for international investors to negotiate with future leaders who would inherit the new democratic state as these leaders were getting killed on a daily basis.
 For example, Mr Ngwenya an ANC leader in the Pietermaritzburg area was gunned down on 8 February 1992 after leaving a Pietermaritzburg restaurant where he had dined with a delegation of 15 Americans.
 A day before Mr Ngwenya was killed, Mr Winnington Sabelo, an IFP leader at Umlazi Township in Durban had been assassinated.
 KwaZulu-Natal was the epicentre of political violence that engulfed the whole of South Africa at the time.
 However, Mvuyane would occasionally be spotted in other provinces.

 Mvuyane could be described as a celebrity killer.
 He revelled in his reputation of being a dreaded killer.
 Mvuyane claimed in a local newspaper to have killed more than 20 but not more than 50 people.
 There was a belief that he was immune from prosecution as it was believed that he was carrying out instructions of those in the high echelons of government at the time.
 The local magistrates and prosecutors were afraid to prosecute him.
 He claimed that he killed suspected criminals in self-defence or for preventing them from escaping.